 You can also increase order sizes by offering add-ons to your menu, including meal kits, family-style meals, dinner for two, and alcoholic beverages — not to mention popular categories like sides, desserts, and other drinks.

-Naan and Kabob, a Canadian-based business offering authentic Afghan food, is the perfect example of this.
+Naan and Kabob, a Great Toronto Area-based business offering authentic Afghan food, is the perfect example of this.
 Their delivery menu offers a wide range of add-ons and unique categories, including group platters, signature dishes, grilled kabob plates, kids' meals, and catering options.
 Read Naan and Kabob's success story with DoorDash.

 Storefront can help you increase sales with recommended add-ons and modifications, features like on-page checkout, and rich menu photos and descriptions — so your delivery menu satisfies everyone.